-In 2015 the new 54,000 square metres large concert, congress and hotel complex situated on Universitetsholmen in Malmö will be completed.
+In 2015 the new 54,000 square metres large concert, congress and hotel complex situated on Universitetsholmen in Malmö was completed.
 The building consists of a composition of cubic volumes that are mutually twisted and given different sizes to meet the directions and building heights of the surrounding city.
 The façades are designed with a homogeneous expression to make the composition appear as one architectonic sculpture.

 The ground floor is open to the public.
 The main entrance is found at the northern part of the building, with a classic loggia-motif facing the plaza in front.
-From the south you enter the building directly from the promenade that runs along the canal.
 The different functions in the building are organised like separate elements - like a small town.
 Here, the lobby becomes the street that runs through the whole ground floor plan and ties everything together.
 Like the medieval cities, with curved and narrow streets organised around plazas and squares, the lobby is designed to form small gathering places and recesses where it is possible to stop, sit and enjoy the view to the canal and the park.